 At Chase Family Law, your safety is our number one property, and we can fight to ensure you and your loved ones are kept safe from harm.
 If you have been personally victimized by domestic violence, our family law attorney can help you secure a necessary restraining order, file civil damage claims, and even pursue criminal charges.

-If you have been falsely accused of domestic violence, especially in a child custody or divorce case, our family law attorney can help you fight these false claims and defend your rights in your family law case.
+If you have been falsely accused of domestic violence, especially in a child custody or divorce case, our family law attorney can help you defend against these false claims and protect your rights in your family law case.

 In Fresno, California, domestic violence is a term that can be used to describe the abuse or violence that takes place between members of a family or those in an intimate relationship.
 This abuse can occur between two or more members of the same family, household, or relationship.
 Individuals typically involved in domestic violence cases can include the following: